zhuo-he/zhuo-he.github.io/_pages/about.md

 At this stage, I am mainly focusing on Multimodal Learning and Large Language Models.

 # 📖 Educations
-- *2023.09 – 2025.06*, M.Sc.
-Student, School of Mathematics and Statistics, Beijing Institute of Technology, Beijing, China
+- *2023.09 – 2025.06*, M.Sc., School of Mathematics and Statistics, Beijing Institute of Technology, Beijing, China
 - *2019.09 – 2023.06*, B.Sc., School of Mathematics and Statistics, Beijing Institute of Technology, Beijing, China
 - *2016.09 – 2019.06*, High School Diploma, Mingde High School, Changsha, China